 Are you intending to hold a Public Event in the District?

 Hart District Council fully supports community events taking place throughout the District and is available to provide specialist advice to help ensure the safe running of your event.
-To assist you in holding an event you can ask for a meeting with the Councils Safety Advisory group.
+To assist you in holding an event you can ask for a meeting with the Council's Safety Advisory Group (SAG).

 The role of a Local Authority Safety Advisory Group (SAG)